 For belts, calculate size based on run length and stretch.
 Don't be stingy.

-For leadscrews and ballscrews, make sure you preload all drive side bearings and remove nut backlash.
+For leadscrews, make sure you preload all drive side bearings and remove nut backlash.

 Also be careful to consider screw critical velocity.

-Try not to go on a rage fuelled killing spree when things inevitably go wrong.
+Try not to go on a rage fuelled rampage of destruction when things inevitably go wrong.

 What are you Cutting?

 The main consideration when choosing which system to use, is not about how “good” each system is, but what materials you are intending to cut, and what tolerances you will require.
 At the heart of it, do you want to cut softer materials like wood or MDF, or are you trying to mill metals like aluminium or steel?
-Each has very different cutting requirements, so lets start with basics like surface speed, spindle RPM and how this translates to linear velocity requirements (last column below).
+Each has very different cutting requirements, so lets start with basics like surface speed, spindle RPM and how this translates to linear velocity requirements - see last column below, for the actual result.
 For this example, we'll use 4mm and 8mm cutters with 2 and 4 flutes just to give us some useful data on the linear velocity that the cutting head will have to move along the driven axis.